mhinz/vim-signify/README.md

 ![Example:signify in action](https://github.com/mhinz/vim-signify/raw/master/signify.png)

 Limits exist only in your mind!

+## Feedback, please!

+If you use any of my plugins, star it on github.
+This is a great way of getting feedback!
+Same for issues or feature requests.

-Vim on!
+Thank you for flying mhi airlines.
+Get the Vim on!

 ## What about vim-gitgutter?